perky/EasyPacket/README.md

 EasyPacket
 ==========

 An easy way to send and receive packets using the Forge API.
-Used in Spoucy

 See ljdp.easypacket.example for useage examples.

-### Relicensed with permission